Language selection

 The crew of Artemis II (left to right): NASA astronauts Victor Glover and Reid Wiseman, Canadian Space Agency (CSA) astronaut Jeremy Hansen, and NASA astronaut Christina Koch.
 (Credit: NASA)

-In preparation for their 10 days in space, the Artemis II crew officially started training in .
+In preparation for their nearly 10 days in space, the Artemis II crew officially started training in .
 All astronauts receive basic training and, once assigned to a flight, they go through mission-specific training.
 Until recently, the destination for those missions was the International Space Station (ISS).
 We now have a new destination: the Moon!

 Destination Moon, with Jeremy Hansen: An Artemis II vlog series